lpatouchas/groceries/README.md

 10. modals for delete and edit actions.
 11. constant (every 30 seconds) polling of the server for fetching background updates (form other user) of the list.

---Mostly implemented for fun and it is should not be used as a proper example of anything.
-It surtenly needs refactoring to comply with best practices :)--
+**Mostly implemented for fun and it is should not be used as a proper example of anything.
+It surtenly needs refactoring to comply with best practices :)**